obinasBaba/hyper-test/README.md

 ## What I have used

-Next.js:  which enables me to use **server-components** for Banner-section, Product-List-section, and Category-section.
+Next.js 14 :  which enables me to use **server-components** for Banner-section, Product-List-section, and Category-section.
 I have used server-components for these sections because these sections are static and do not change frequently.
 This makes the app faster and more SEO friendly.

 SCSS : for styling the page sections, and I have used typescript for type safety.
-Framer-motion :  for page transitions.
+React Suspense : for each sections to be streamed after the main ui delivered Framer-motion :  for page transitions.

 ## What I will do